ultranoise/teensyMIDItoolkit/README.md

 You will find examples of arduino code written for teensy boards (especially teensy LC) making it easy to convert your board into a professional MIDI interface using capacitive touch, analog and digital inputs, accelerometers (LIS3DH with I2C), etc.

-The examples are organised from practising diverse techniques: buttons to notes, analog sensors to CC, pitch bend and after touch, sequencing...
+The examples are organised for practising diverse techniques: buttons to notes, analog sensors to CC, pitch bend and after touch, sequencing...
+However, this repository contains many more examples than the ones explained at the particular practices specified below (e.g. accel sensors, multiple in/outs, etc). explore them at your own risk.

 To begin with these examples, grasp your teensy board (preferably a teensy LC), install Arduino if you do not have it already and its extension for Teensy called "Teensyduino".
 For that go to: https://www.pjrc.com/teensy/td_download.html